 Thursday, April 23, 2020 at 12:00pm to 1:30pm

 March 12: "Funding Your Research with Grants"

 Cornell University, Performing & Media Arts and LGBT Studies

 Do you need funding so you can conduct archival research, implement a public humanities project, or continue writing your dissertation?
 Are you unsure about how to reframe your research for competitive opportunities or for readers outside your discipline?
 Join Sara Warner, Associate Professor Department of Performing and Media Arts, for a hands-on grant writing workshop focused on describing your project in broad and capacious terms and fully articulating the stakes of your research.
 Please come prepared with a one-paragraph description of your research and familiarity with the Cornell grants page.

-April 23rd: "Art as Ethnography, Ethnography as Art"
+CANCELLED -April 23rd: "Art as Ethnography, Ethnography as Art"

 Jennifer Robertson, Professor Emerita

 University of Michigan, Anthropology & History of Art